-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason PMM0124 Part 7 Monitoring & work will help to inform the review of the JCS and the issue of Tewkesbury's housing supply.
+Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason work will help to inform the review of the JCS and the issue of Tewkesbury's housing supply.
 Outside of the JCS area a site Mitton, in Wychavon District, has been promoted to the JCS examination as an omission site which could help meet the requirements of Tewkesbury Borough.
 The JCS authorities are working with Wychavon on the delivery of this site and have an agreed planning statement in place to deal with a first phase of the site coming forward to meet Tewkesbury's needs.
 The JCS authorities will continue to work with Wychavon on the potential delivery of the site.
 The 5 year supply calculations and housing trajectories provided in the main modifications JCS do not yet include a full update of permissions granted in 2016/17.
 Tewkesbury Borough has resolved to permit sites that would deliver 269 dwellings that have not yet been taken into account.
-Trajectories Information is from the HIS.
-This would remain in Review Under each Council, the table gives the delivery by year split into other delivery and strategic allocations, followed by the total and cumulative calculations.
+PMM0124 Part 7 Monitoring & Review Trajectories Under each Council, the table gives the delivery by year split into other delivery and strategic allocations, followed by the total and cumulative calculations.
 This is then followed by the annual requirements, which for the case of Cheltenham has a stepped approach.
 The last two columns give the net difference between requirements and completions and annual requirement taking into account past/projected completions.
-Then again for each Council is a chart which graphically illustrate the requirement versus completions on a cumulative basis.
+Then again for each Council is a chart which graphically illustrate the requirement versus completions on Information is from the HIS.
+This would remain in the HIS on issuing. a cumulative basis.
 For each Council, the 5 years supply calculation is provided.
 Approach to Previous Delivery Shortfalls Against the Housing Requirement The JCS examination included a discussion regarding whether any plan period shortfalls in delivery could be spread over the remainder of the plan period (Liverpool approach), allowing time for sites to begin delivery to address it.
 The Submission JCS was accompanied by 5 year supply calculations that included the entire shortfall within the first 5 years (Sedgefield approach).
-However, it is considered that there is the HIS on issuing.
+However, it is considered that there is